carolineartz/si_dev_track/references/git_branch_in_your_bash_prompt.md

-# Git Branch in Your Bash Prompt
+# Add Git Branch in Your Bash Prompt

 **download the `git-prmopt.sh` script and save it to your root directory:**